-Bottom Line: While the selection of TV shows is not as big as the one on Netflix, if you want to watch the shows everyone’s talking about (other than Netflix/Amazon originals) – this is the place to find them.
+Bottom Line: While the selection of TV shows is not as extensive as the one on Netflix, if you want to watch some of the HBO shows everyone’s talking about (other than Netflix/Amazon/Disney+ originals) – you’ll find many of them on NOW.

 The value-for-money is obviously not as good as the other guys, since you don’t get any movies for the price – but it’s still a unique offering.
 And, as a cord cutter, you can always cancel and re-subscribe when your favourite shows are back on.

 All over the world, sports fans are somewhat of an Achilles hill among cord cutters, as it remains one of the strongholds of traditional cable/satellite TV.
-Thankfully, if you’re a sports fans in the UK – NOW TV comes to the rescue.
+Thankfully, if you’re a sports fan in the UK – NOW comes to the rescue (but at a cost).